Digital-Preservation-Finland/knowledge-base/docs/datamodel.rst

     List of repairs related to this analysis.
 Repairs are described in section 3.
 Repair.

 analysis : required
-    Description of what's wrong with the file.
-Analysis may contain some common steps to ensure comprehensiveness of the analysis.
+    List of paragraphs that describe the problem with the data.
+The list of paragraphs have a visualization purpose for the articles.

 software-problem : optional [ "yes" | "no" | "unclear" ]
     Is it a bug?
 Or perhaps misconfiguration?